 Is Epoxy Flooring Scratch Resistant?

-The amount of epoxy will affect how scratch resistant an epoxy floor coating can truly be.
-Thicker epoxy coating uses a mix with resin and hardener that prevents scratches when something heavy is dropped on the surface.
+The amount of epoxy will affect how scratch-resistant an epoxy floor coating can truly be.
+The thicker epoxy coating uses a mix of resin and hardener that prevents scratches when something heavy is dropped on the surface.
 Epoxy paint with a lower epoxy mix may still show scratches given the right amount of force or sharpness of the object.

-Compared to tile, wood or other flooring covers, an epoxy floor coating is considered the most scratch resistant.
-High traffic areas, outdoor spaces, decks, workspaces and areas with lots of moisture like pool floors or saunas are excellent candidates for epoxy floor coatings because of its scratch, moisture and abrasion resistance.
+Compared to tile, wood, or other flooring covers, an epoxy floor coating is considered the most scratch-resistant.
+High traffic areas, outdoor spaces, decks, workspaces, and areas with lots of moisture like pool floors or saunas are excellent candidates for epoxy floor coatings because of their scratch, moisture, and abrasion resistance.

 Is Epoxy Flooring Cheaper Than Tile?

-The benefits of an epoxy floor coating outweigh tile as well; an epoxy paint is tougher, stronger and more durable than a standard tile.
+The benefits of an epoxy floor coating outweigh tile as well, epoxy paint is tougher, stronger, and more durable than a standard tile.
 While an epoxy concrete floor is hard to damage, tiles can eventually warp or break.
 The only downside to epoxy coating is that it may yellow over time depending on how clear the resin is and how much exposure to the sun the floor experiences.
 This mainly affects clear and off-white epoxy coatings, not epoxy paint.

 Types of Epoxy Surface Coating

-The most common types of epoxy resins include bisphenol A, bisphenol F and phenoic novolac.
-Hardeners, or co-reactors, used with epoxy resins include polyamide, amidoamine, phenalkamine, aliphatic amine adducts, cycloaliphatic amine, aromatic amine and aliphatic amine.
-The best resin and co-reactant combination depends on the purpose of the application and the performance requirements sought.
-If you seek a coating with high chemical and corrosion resistance, for instance, you may use a phenoic novolac resin with a polyamide co-reactant.
+The most common types of epoxy resins include bisphenol A, bisphenol F, and phenolic novolac.
+Hardeners, or co-reactors, used with epoxy resins include polyamide, amidoamine, phenalkamine, aliphatic amine adducts, cycloaliphatic amine, aromatic amine, an aliphatic amine.
+The best resin and co-reactant combination depend on the purpose of the application and the performance requirements sought.
+If you seek a coating with high chemical and corrosion resistance, for instance, you may use a phenolic novolac resin with a polyamide co-reactant.